Talairach coordinates: Description

 The Talairach coordinate system is defined by making two anchors, the anterior commissure and posterior commissure, lie on a straight horizontal line.
 Since these two points lie on the midsagittal plane, the coordinate system is completely defined by requiring this plane to be vertical.
 Distances in Talairach coordinates are measured from the anterior commissure as the origin (as defined in the 1998 edition).
 The y-axis points posterior and anterior to the commissures, the left and right is the x-axis, and the z-axis is in the ventral-dorsal (down and up) directions.
 Once the brain is reoriented to these axes, the researchers must also outline the six cortical outlines of the brain: anterior, posterior, left, right, inferior, and superior.
 In the 1967 atlas the left is with positive coordinates while in the 1988 atlas the left has negative coordinates.

 By defining standard anatomical landmarks that could be identified on different subjects (the anterior and posterior commissures), it became easier to spatially warp an individual brain image obtained through Magnetic Resonance Imaging (MRI), positron emission tomography (PET) and other imaging methods to this standard Talairach space.
 One can then make inferences about tissue identity at a specific location by referring to the atlas.

 Brodmann regions in neuroscience

-The Brodmann area is an illustration of a cytoarchitectonic map of the human brain that was published by Korbinan Brodmann in his 1909 monogram.
+The Brodmann areas is an illustration of a cytoarchitectonic map of the human brain that was published by Korbinan Brodmann in his 1909 monogram.
 Brodmann's map splits the cerebral cortex into 43 differing parts, which become visible in cell-body stained histological sections.
 Years later, a large group of neuroscientists still utilize Brodmann's map for the localization of neuroimaging data that is obtained in living human brains.